-This course provides instruction on the basic use of the Internet and the use of search engines.
-Students will have hands-on access to the Internet.
-Prerequisites: None Lecture Hours: 10.0; Lab Hours: 20
+Provides instruction on the basic use of the Internet and the use of search engines.
+Students will have hands on access to the Internet.
+Prerequisites: None Lecture Hours: 10; Lab Hours: 20; Other Hours: 0

-MAN1030 - Introduction to Business Enterprise
+MAN1030 - Introduction to Business

 This course is an introduction to the terminology, functions, and procedures related to the organization and operation of a business enterprise as an institution in an economic society.
 Particular emphasis is given to accounting, ownership, human resources, marketing, and managerial functions within the business enterprise.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+Prerequisites: None Lecture Hours: 40; Lab Hours: 0; Other Hours: 0